irmen/prog8/docs/source/libraries.rst

 ``waitvsync()``
-    busy wait till the next vsync has occurred (approximately), without depending on custom irq handling.
+    busy wait till the next vsync has occurred (approximately), without depending on custom irq handling. can be used to avoid screen flicker/tearing when updating screen contents.
     note: a more accurate way to wait for vsync is to set up a vsync irq handler instead. note for cx16: the system irq handler has to be active for this to work (this is not required on c64)

+``waitrastborder()`` (c64 target only)
+    busy wait till the raster position has reached the bottom screen border (approximately) can be used to avoid screen flicker/tearing when updating screen contents.
+    note: a more accurate way to do this is by using a raster irq handler instead.

 ``reset_system()``
     Soft-reset the system back to initial power-on Basic prompt.